dhughes/tiy-java-crash-course/Crash Course.md

 ## Objects

-Java classes describe objects, but are not actually the objects.
+Java classes describe objects, but are not actually the objects being described.

 A class is like a blueprint for a house.
 A blueprint is a detailed plan for building a house.
 It shows the placement and measurements of all rooms, where fixtures will be placed, where utilities will be run, how the roof will be assembled, and much more.